SofranSebastian/SafeIsSmart/README.md

 # Run it

+1. Install it on your device(only Android)

+     How to start the project:

+    - you can go into the './apk' and download the application

+2. Run it into the Expo environment

    How to start the project:

     - first clone it
     - use npm install for installing all the needed packages
     - after the npm install is done start the application with expo start
     - for running it on a simulator you can leave the Expo server on LAN
     - if you want to scan the QR Code with the phone you need to switch to TUNNEL connection